Aliases for IL2 Gene

 GeneCards Summary for IL2 Gene

 IL2 (Interleukin 2) is a Protein Coding gene.
-Diseases associated with IL2 include cervicitis and virus associated hemophagocytic syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+Diseases associated with IL2 include kidney cancer and mycosis fungoides.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include carbohydrate binding and growth factor activity.

 UniProtKB/Swiss-Prot for IL2 Gene